-“There are new halal consultancy firms opening every year, but they usually don’t survive more than a year in this competitive landscape,” Mr Fazil said.
+“New halal consultancy firms are opening every year, but they usually don’t survive more than a year in this competitive landscape,” Mr. Fazil said.

-Finally, being halal-certified does not mean a company caters only to Muslims, or that its food offerings are less tasty, pointed out Nicholas Tan, marketing head at Toasties, a home- grown sandwich shop that local consumers term the “halal Subway”.
-The latter – unlike fast-food restaurants McDonald’s, 4 Fingers Crispy Chicken, and KFC – has not received halal certification in Singapore.
+Finally, being halal-certified does not mean a company caters only to Muslims, or that its food offerings are less tasty, pointed out Nicholas Tan, marketing head at Toasties, a home-grown sandwich shop that local consumers term the “halal Subway”.
+The latter – unlike fast-food restaurants McDonald’s, 4 Fingers Crispy Chicken, and KFC – have not received halal certification in Singapore.

-Mr Tan said: “Many assume halal food lacks certain flavours that non-halal offerings have.
-At Toasties, we do frequent product research and development to incorporate different flavours and preferences to suit different people’s palates.
+Mr. Tan said: “Many assume halal food lacks certain flavors that non-halal offerings have.
+At Toasties, we do frequent product research and development to incorporate different flavors and preferences to suit different people’s palates.
 We believe that by reaching out to more, we can dispel this misconception.”